Unity-Technologies/ml-agents/docs/Basic-Guide.md

 # Basic Guide

-This guide will show you how to use a pre-trained model in an example Unity environment, and show you how to train the model yourself.
+This guide will show you how to use a pre-trained model in an example Unity environment (3D Ball) and show you how to train the model yourself.

 If you are not familiar with the [Unity Engine](https://unity3d.com/unity), we highly recommend the [Roll-a-ball